emanuellarini/checkers/README.md

 ### The Common Discs

-As mentioned before there are two types of Common Discs: Red and Black.
+As mentioned before there are two types of Common Discs: Red and Grey.

 They can: